ncsu-decifr/tbas-tutorial/tutorial3.md

 5. This will expand the display to show three upload sections: **Upload reference tree, Upload reference sequence alignment** and **Upload reference metadata**.
 Click on the example file links (see arrows) for each section to load the files.
 ![](images/tbas-tutorial3/Tutorial3.5.png)

 6. The example files will now be visible and can be edited.
 We will be making some minor edits to the Nexus sequence alignment file.
-To see more of the alignment file click and drag down the corner box (see arrow).
+To see more of the alignment file, click and drag down the corner box (see arrow).
 ![](images/tbas-tutorial3/Tutorial3.6.png)

 7. The expanded window will look as shown below.
 Search for “locus” in your browser.